Gaussian-Sum Filter for Range-based 3D Relative Pose Estimation in the Presence of Ambiguities: Conclusion

 \section{Conclusion}

 Multi-robot systems with non-stationary range sensors suffer from ambiguous poses due to observability issues.
 This paper provides a complete and efficient 3D relative pose estimation solution for these systems where UWB ranging tags are the only exteroceptive sensors.
-In simulations and experiments, the proposed estimator in the form of a Gaussian-sum filter is shown to be accurate and computationally efficient.
-The GSF is consistent within a 99\% confidence interval, and it performs comparatively faster than the particle filter.
+In simulations and experiments, the proposed estimator in the form of a Gaussian-sum filter is shown to be accurate and comparatively faster than the particle filter.
 The results establish that a well-modelled GSF should be the default tool for range-based 3D relative pose estimation in multi-robot systems.
-Looking ahead, for larger systems, decentralizing with multiple reference robots can optimize the number of Gaussian components in the GSF, thus reducing computational strain while retaining accuracy.
+This, however, is a centralized estimator and having large systems with only one reference robot leads to many Gaussian components, increasing computational complexities.
+Therefore, for larger systems, a decentralized approach where multiple robots share their pose estimation with their neighbours, the number of Gaussian components in the GSF can be optimized, reducing the computational burden while retaining accuracy.

 {\AtNextBibliography{ } }